App Menu

 Shortcut key: F6

-For more information on how write Java actions from Eclipse, see Using Eclipse.
+For more information on how to write Java actions from Eclipse, see Using Eclipse.

 The Create Deployment Package option creates a Mendix Deployment Archive package (.mda) that contains all necessary files to run the app.
-This can be used if you want to deploy your app on a Windows server or on a custom Mendix Cloud.
+Use this option if you want to deploy your app on a Windows server or on a custom Mendix Cloud.

 Shortcut key: F7

-For more information on settings displayed on the Create Deployment Package dialog box, see Create Deployment Package.
+For more information on the settings displayed in the Create Deployment Package dialog box, see Create Deployment Package.

 The Clean Deployment Directory option cleans the deployment directory.